DaddyDontStop/s2-fast-restarts/README.md

 # s2-fast-restarts

-WIP (Beta)
+fast restart -> F6

-Credit: Tigerbate for helping me find the tilda key.
+Credit - Tigerbate for helping me find the tilde key.

-Beta Testers - Excosis, Dnorr
+Testers - Excosis, Dnorr, Randeazy

+# Disclaimer
+For educational purposes.

+Use at your own risk.